Azure/PSRule.Rules.Azure/docs/working-with-baselines.md

   To use rules for preview Azure features, you can use the `Azure.Preview` baseline.
   However, the `Azure.Preview` is not released quarterly it is updated as new rules are added.
   Alternatively, you can create a custom baseline.

+!!!
+Important
-- Currently, quarterly baselines do not include custom/ standalone rules.
+    When using a quarterly baseline, by default PSRule will ignore custom/ standalone rules.
-  If you use a quarterly baseline, it is not possibly to run custom rules in the same run.
-  To workaround this, run PSRule analysis twice, once for rules within PSRule for Azure, the other for custom rules.
+    To include custom rules, set the `Rule.IncludeLocal` option to `true`.
+    This is described further in [including custom rules](#including-custom-rules).

 ### Limitations